iugamarian/links/README.md

 The dtb files from /boot/dts are exactly the same as the ones from /usr/lib/linux* and source-folder/debian/usr/lib/linux*

-Possible issue - I forgot to install the linux headers for 5.10.7 before compiling and it was using previousl 5.10.13 from apt-get source.
+Possible issue - I forgot to install the linux headers for 5.10.7 before compiling and it was using previous 5.10.13 from apt-get source.

 # Undersatnding uBoot